Pachhai Vilakku (1964 film): Soundtrack

 The music was composed by Viswanathan–Ramamoorthy and lyrics for the songs were written by Kannadasan.
 The songs "Olimayamaana Ethirkaalam" and "Kelvi Pirandhadhu" attained popularity.

 Release and reception

 Pachhai Vilakku was released on 3 April 1964.
 The Indian Express called it "a frothy, headlong musical melodrama, designed only to entertain."
+P. S. Mani of Kalki gave the film a positive review, primarily for the cinematography and audiography.
+T. M. Ramachandran of Sport and Pastime praised the cast performances, particularly Ganesan's, but called the story unreal although he praised the location photography of the train sequences and railway yard.
 The film ran for over 100 days in theatres.